Thibault-Santonja/book-app/README.md

 The purpose of this project is to create a quick book collection mobile app :
 1. Read a barcode
-2. Find the book
+2. Find the corresponding book
+3. Add it to your numerical library
+4. Make fun with your library:
+  1. Share it
+  2. Organize it
-3.
+  3. Create booklist
+  4. Create wishlist (books found at a retailer that you would like)
+  5. Review your books

+> It can be interesting to link it with Notion to publish your reviews / lists

 ## Documentation